MattPicDev/mtg-collection-builder/README.md

     - Maintains clean collection state by automatically removing cards with no quantities
     - Updated README documentation with collection cleanup functionality

+38. **"The unit tests are failing.
+You should always check the unit tests, and update them or resolve the issues they find.
+Those changes should be part of the same commit as the functional changes and the README.
+Fix the outstanding issues now."**
+    - Updated all unit tests to work with new dual quantity data structure
+    - Fixed test expectations from old `card-id_True/False` keys to single `card-id` keys
+    - Updated tests to check `quantity` and `foil_quantity` fields instead of `foil` boolean
+    - Added comprehensive tests for new `update_card_quantities()` method
+    - Added tests for automatic card removal when both quantities are set to 0
+    - Fixed collection summary tests to reflect new single-entry-per-card structure
+    - Updated CSV import/export tests for dual quantity behavior
+    - All 46 unit tests now pass, ensuring code quality and regression prevention
+    - Established practice of including test updates in same commit as functional changes

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data with hybrid bulk cache system and pricing information